SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 JS also allow $ in a non-sigil way in identifier names.
 JS identifiers may not start with a number, but with any other allowed character.
 In general, identifiers may not be keywords.

+<h3>Shadowing</h3>

+In rust, shadowing allows for 'changing' tye type of the variable (really merely declaring a new variable)

+<h2>Values</h2>

+<h3>Memory-management</h3>

+<h4>Ownership</h4>

+In rust, eveary value has exactly one owner.
+Owners are variables(/constants).
+Assigning a value to a second variable invalidates the first reference.
+When we assign a value to something different, thus changing the owner and invalidating the first reference/owner, we call this moving.
+When a owner goes out of scope, a value is dropped.

 <h2>Variables</h2>